tripitakit/timon/README.md

 from the mongoDB database server-app.
 The "_id" attribute is used for models' titles, in order to handle the collection of schema-less models/documents.

-## Devel progress status ##
+## Features ##
-- Fetch and display a collection of mongodb documents.
+- iPad native SplitWindow UI
-- Update and Delete documents from the collection.
+- Custom Alloy sync adapter, ti-mongodb
-- Lifted a public pumbaa server and pointed the app to it
+- Fetch a collection of mongodb documents with schema-free models into an Alloy/backbone collection

-Work is in progress for Create operations.
+- Display, Create, Update and Delete documents

-This project will eventually evolve into something useful, for now it is an interesting test-study.
+This project will eventually evolve into something useful, for now it is an intriguing proof of concept study.

 ###Pumbaa, the server###
-The mongoDB Node.js Express server-application's project is [pumbaa](https://github.com/tripitakit/pumbaa)
+The mongoDB Node.js Express server-application's project is [pumbaa](https://github.com/tripitakit/pumbaa) Thre is a live **pumbaa** instance to test the app (http://pumbaa.iosvappo.it) In your browser see the (client default) docs collection @ http://pumbaa.iosvappo.it/docs.